lloydkevin/hugo-wd/content/post/2008-01-07-cakephp-12-beta-upgrade.md

 There have been some nice changes which have gone through all through the Christmas season.
 Guys, I thank you for your dedication.
 The one major thing I'm excited about is the way that the Form Helper now processes dates and times; there's no longer a cleanUpFields() function, everything is automatic (or should I say automagic).
 You'll have modify your code since the result in $this->data is slightly different.
 There's been some stuff deprecated and some stuff added.

-The Model::generateList() function has also be deprecated, in favor of Model::find(&#8216;list').
+The Model::generateList() function has also be deprecated, in favor of Model::find('list').
 It's not an exact duplicate of generateList() but it gets the job done.
 Check out the [cakebaker][1] for more essential tips for [upgrading from CakePHP 1.2 pre-beta to the fresh new CakePHP 1.2 beta][2].

 Enjoy and Happy Baking!